toolleeo/cli-apps/data/header.md

 # Awesome list of CLI/TUI programs

-This repository contains a list of (mainly) CLI/TUI apps with links and a short description.
+This repository contains a list of CLI/TUI apps with links and a short description.

 To the best of my knowledge, this is the largest collection of CLI/TUI tools available in the form of awesome list.

+If you are looking for additional information, you may like [CLIpedia](https://robot.unipv.it/clipedia/), a growing blog about CLI/TUI programs.

+# Data organization and building of the list

 The peculiarity of this repository is that the source of information is structured into CSV files with a simple structure.
 See the `data/` directory.